 Here is a second iteration sample with Comparison Data:

 The spidergrams are an excellent diagnostic tool and can serve as a starting point for discussion and analysis in an intervention.
 The spidergrams are useful in that they clearly indicate how much agreement or disparity there is among individual team members, i.e., to what extent do each of the team members see things the same way?
-The following charts show examples of positive agreement, negative agreement, and disagreement.

 The comments for each question as well as the responses to the Qualitative Questions can help to illuminate the answers given to the quantitative questions.
 They can provide explanations for why the quantitative questions were answered they way they were, and often the contradictions can be as illuminating as the observations and rationales.
 Whether there is agreement or disagreement about a result, the reasons for this may vary, and the comments can help to provide insight and focus as you are analyzing the results and planning an intervention or feedback session.

 The spidergrams and comments for each question are presented together.
 Here is a sample: